 Diagnosis is clinical and by excluding other causes of the following:

 Treatment of amniotic fluid embolism is supportive.
-It includes transfusion of RBCs (as needed to replace lost blood) and fresh frozen plasma and clotting factors (as needed to reverse the coagulopathy) plus ventilatory and circulatory support, with inotropic drugs as needed.
+It includes transfusion of red blood cells (as needed to replace lost blood) and fresh frozen plasma and clotting factors (as needed to reverse the coagulopathy) plus ventilatory and circulatory support, with inotropic drugs as needed.
 Recombinant factor VIIa should not be used routinely but may be given to women who continue to bleed heavily despite use of other clotting factors.

-Amniotic fluid embolism typically occurs during labor and delivery and causes a triad of hypoxia, hypotension and coagulopathy.
+Amniotic fluid embolism typically occurs during labor and delivery and causes a triad of hypoxia, hypotension, and coagulopathy.